Burning sage and other herbs — also known as smudging — is a ritual focused on cleansing the energy in the space around us.

 2. Smudging is ANTI BACTERIAL

 Due to its remarkable ability to clear pathogens in the air researchers believe it could hold promise as a pulmonary and dermatological agent.
 This is in basic terms a tool for clearing bacteria and other pathogens from the respiratory tract and skin.
-Our Stoned in-house Naturopath Maddie Lewin says ‘For Centuries sage has been known as a scientifically proven remedy in teas and tinctures used by modern naturopaths to aid coughs and colds.’
+Our Stoned in-house Naturopath Maddie Lewin says ‘For centuries sage has been known as a scientifically proven remedy in teas and tinctures used by modern naturopaths and herbalists to treat coughs and colds.’

 3. Smudging is reported to AID BREATHING & SLEEP